prashantpawar/blockapps-js/README.md

       *required* parameter *privkey*.
 This returns the promise of a "contract object" described next.

+#### Contract object

- - The contract object has as its prototype the Solidity object that created it, as well as the following properties:
+The contract object has as its prototype the Solidity object that created it, as well as the following properties:

    - *account*: the `ethcore.Account` object for its address
    - *state*: an object containing as properties every state variable